How to DIY an Overhead Garage Storage System

-Build this simple, slide-in storage system for your garage.
+Build this sturdy and simple, slide-in diy overhead garage storage system.

 IntroductionIf your garage is running out of space, try building this overhead storage system.
 The construction is simple and fast, and the whole system is made with standard materials.

 - Safety glasses